What I do

 - Beyond Coding: I don't just write code; I add value.
 I'll be with you in making smart decisions for your app.

 - Startup Successes: Every app I've crafted made it to the app stores.
-While they were side gigs, they shone technically.
+They were released on time and required little maintenance.

-- Business First: Having worked in top consulting, I look beyond code.
-I think strategy and impact.
+- Business First: Having worked in top consulting, I look beyond engineering.
+I think about your business case and how to make it work.

-It's crucial to understand that startups and scaling businesses have very different goals and resources and therefore equally different requirements when it comes to software architecture and engineering.
+Startups and large businesses have very different goals and resources and therefore equally different requirements when it comes to software architecture and engineering.

 Having worked in both environments, I know how to make the right calls for your business.